 New England Regional Student Program

-Through the Regional Student Program (RSP), QVCC allows outof-state students from Massachusetts and Rhode Island to enroll at a discount.
+Through the Regional Student Program (RSP), QVCC allows outof-state students who qualify by either Rule 1 or Rule 2 to enroll at a discount.
 Students under this program pay in-state tuition plus 50 percent.